AryamMehari/AryamMehari/README.md

 ### Hi there 👋
 ### My name is Aryam!

-- 🔭 I’m currently working on an Entry to Tech course with CBFacademy
+- 🔭 I have successfully completed an Entry to Tech course with CBFacademy
 - 🌱 I’m currently learning how to work on GitHub
 - :blush: Hoping to connect with others who are transitioning into the tech field!